 - Atherectomy, a cardiac treatment that involves removing the plaque that’s blocking your arteries

 - Angioplasty and stent placement, test that’s used to restore blood flow

 - Bypass grafting, during which your surgeon replaces the damaged artery with a healthy vessel from another part of your body

-The specific treatment your heart doctor ultimately recommends is designed to improve your quality of life and allow you to return to your everyday activities, pain free.
+The specific cardiac treatment cardiologist in NYC Dr. Ghalchi or your local heart doctor ultimately recommends is designed to improve your quality of life and allow you to return to your everyday activities, pain free.
 The severity of your condition, your age and genetic makeup, as well as the results of your tests, drives your cardiology doctor’s recommendations.
 At the same time, lifestyle changes will be crucial in addition to medications and surgery.

-If you fall into the risk areas or are experiencing any of the symptoms of PAD or CAD, make an appointment today at Manhattan Cardiovascular Associates in Midtown NYC.
-Get tested and get treated.
+If you fall into the risk areas or are experiencing any of the symptoms of PAD or CAD, make an appointment today with best cardiologist at Manhattan Cardiovascular Associates in Midtown NYC.
+Get tested and get Peripheral Vascular Disease (PAD) treated.